OPC UA Invalid Server Nonces Vulnerability

 Details

-The suggested fix in the stack and SDK is to make the client applications check for the vulnerability and reject connections with misbehaving servers.
+The suggested fix in the stack and SDK is to make the client applications check for vulnerability and reject connections with misbehaving servers.

-Prosys OPC UA products affected
+Prosys OPC UA Products Affected

 The vulnerability affects directly: